Commvault Distributed Storage technical and architectural overview whitepaper

 - The Hedvig Storage Service distributes and replicates data throughout the cluster based on individual virtual disk policies.

-- The Hedvig Storage Service conducts background processes to auto-tier and balance across racks, data centers and even public clouds based on individual virtual disk policies.
+- The Hedvig Storage Service conducts background processes to balance across racks, data centers and even public clouds based on individual virtual disk policies.

 The following two sections provide more detail about the write and read operations.